Gecked-Deck/bazzite_waydroid/README.md

 **This guide also has a lot of copy pasting to terminal.
 To copy from terminal, you use ctrl+shift+c, to paste you use ctrl+shift+v**

 ## 1. Disabling SELinux and enabling the Waydroid container
 SELinux is a kernel module used by Fedora (and thus Bazzite) to increase security on a Linux system.
-Right now there is an issue which means Waydroid cannot be used alongside SELinux.
+Currently there is an issue with SELinux file re-labeling in OCI images that prevents Waydroid from being used without SELinux being disabled first.

 To disable SELinux, run:
 ```